Music Majors

 Brass and Woodwinds

 If you come from a background that is mostly band, this gives you a tremendous background of experience, if you have had good instruction, learned to follow a conductor, and have acquired an understanding of music.
 However, it is a good idea to add to this knowledge by listening to the recordings and performances of great orchestras in the Western European orchestral tradition.
 Learn some orchestral standards for your auditions.
-Learn the entire piece in case you are asked to perform sections in addition to the exerpt you choose.
+Learn the entire piece in case you are asked to perform sections in addition to the excerpt you choose.
 Attend concerts if you have a symphonic orchestra in your city.
 Generally they offer cheap tickets to students.
 Some large city orchestras, such as San Francisco, schedule a public practice session one morning before each opening concert, offering tickets at rock bottom prices to those who want to sit in.
 You see and hear the entire concert, with the occasional interesting interruption while the conductor and the orchestra focus on last minute changes or discuss a certain portion of the piece.
 If the orchestra has a visiting artist as a performer, they will rehearse during this same time.

 English Horn and Oboe

-Be aware that very few schools will let you major in English horn.
+Be aware that very few schools will let you major in English Horn.
 You can major in oboe, and play the English horn as an additional instrument.Learn the differences between the American vs. European discussions about vibrato, and decide which you prefer.
 Ask at your schools of choice which they support.Practice your basic technique.Work on your etudes.Learn how to start and stop your playing in an ear pleasing way.Understand music preparation including keyboard, listening skills, music theory, and understanding music scores.

 Trombone and Tuba

-A great resource for all performing arts students is "The Performing Arts Majors College Guide" by Carole Everett, a former director of admissions of Juilliard.
+A great resource for all performing arts students is "The Performing Arts Majors College Guide" by Carole Everett, a former director of admissions of Julliard.
 This book is loaded with advice, copies of audition forms and evaluation sheets, and contains supplemental material for each discipline.
 It also contains a vast amount of information on schools in the U.S. for performing artists, with rankings.
 One such section contains a list of books worth reading if your instruments include the trombone or tuba.
 (The Performing Arts Major's College Guide, Everett, 1998, Thompson. page 70)

 Harpists